 Why International students are at a disadvantage with the SAT

-Whilst 2020/21 has seen a change in university admission criteria, with an increasing number of US colleges no longer requiring a SAT score for entry, for many students SAT tests remain key to their university choices and preparation for them is a costly process in terms of both time and money and require focused studying for at least 4 to 6 weeks.
+Whilst 2020/21 has seen a change in university admission criteria with an increasing number of US colleges no longer requiring a SAT score for entry, yet for many students, SAT tests still remain key to their university preparation.
+These tests are an expensive affair in terms of both time and money and require focused studying for at least 4 to 6 weeks.

 Standardised tests aim to add a dimension of equality to the US college application process through objective testing alongside college essays, however this may not be the case for international students with different educational backgrounds to their American counterparts.